 Figure 3.
-The evolution of the SNIa rate density.
-Data points show observations from SDSS Stripe 82 (Dilday et al. 2010), SDSS-DR7 (Graur & Maoz 2013), SNLS (Perrett et al. 2012), GOODS (Dahlen, Strolger & Riess 2008), SDF (Graur et al. 2011), and CLASH (Graur et al. 2014), as compiled by Graur et al. (2014).
-Only data classified by Graur et al. (2014) as the 'most accurate and precise measurements' are shown.
-The $1\sigma$ error bars account for both statistical and systematic uncertainties.
-The simulations assume that the rate is a convolution of the star formation rate density with an exponential delay time distribution (equation 3) with e-folding time $\tau=2$ Gyr, normalized to yield $\nu=2\times10^{-3}\,{\rm M{\bigodot}}^{-1}{\rm SNIa}$ per unit stellar mass when integrated over all time.
+The evolution of the supernova Ia rate density.
+Data points show observations from SDSS Stripe 82 (Dilday et al. 2010), SDSS-DR7 (Graur & Maoz 2013), SNLS (Perrett et al. 2012), GOODS (Dahlen et al. 2008), SDF (Graur et al. 2011), and CLASH (Graur et al. 2014), as compiled by Graur et al. (2014).
+Only data classified by Graur et al. 2014 as the "most accurate and precise measurements" are shown.
+The 1 σ error bars account for both statistical and systematic uncertainties.
+The simulations assume that the rate is a convolution of the star formation rate density with an exponential delay time distribution (eq.
+3) with e-folding time $\tau = 2$ Gyr, normalised to yield $\nu = 2 \times 10^{-3} \, \mathrm{M{\odot}^{-1}}$ supernovae Ia per unit stellar mass when integrated over all time.

-match observed galaxy masses, sizes, outflow rates and other data.
-If the energy is injected thermally, it tends to be quickly radiated away rather than to drive a wind (e.g. Katz, Weinberg & Hernquist 1996).
-This 'overcooling' problem is typically attributed to a lack of numerical resolution.
-If the simulation does not contain dense, cold clouds, then the star formation is not sufficiently clumpy and the feedback energy is distributed too smoothly.
+simulation does not contain dense, cold clouds, then the star formation is not sufficiently clumpy and the feedback energy is distributed too smoothly.
 Moreover, since in reality cold clouds contain a large fraction of the mass of the ISM, in simulations without a cold interstellar phase the density of the warm, diffuse phase, and hence its cooling rate, is overestimated.

-While these factors may well contribute to the problem, Dalla Vecchia & Schaye (2012, see also Dalla Vecchia & Schaye 2008, Creasey et al. 2011 and Keller et al. 2014) argued that the fact that the energy is distributed over too much mass may be a more fundamental issue.
-For a standard IMF there is $\sim$ 1 supernova per 100 M $\odot$ of SSP mass and, in reality, all the associated mechanical energy is initially deposited in a few solar masses of ejecta, leading to very high initial temperatures (e.g. $\sim 2 \times 10^8$ K if $10^{51}$ erg is deposited in $10 \, \mathrm{M}{\odot}$ of gas).
+While these factors may well contribute to the problem, Dalla Vecchia & Schaye (2012, see also Dalla Vecchia & Schave 2008, Creasey et al. 2011 and Keller et al. 2014) argued that the fact that the energy is distributed over too much mass may be a more fundamental issue.
+For a standard IMF there is ~ 1 supernova per 100 ${\rm M}{\odot}$ of SSP mass and, in reality, all the associated mechanical energy is initially deposited in a few solar masses of ejecta, leading to very high initial temperatures (e.g. $\sim 2 \times 10^8$ K if 10^{51} erg is deposited in 10 M{\odot} of gas).
 In contrast, in SPH simulations that distribute the energy produced by a star particle over its SPH neighbours, the ratio of the heated mass to the mass of the SSP will be much greater than unity.
 The mismatch in the mass ratio implies that the maximum temperature of the directly heated gas is far lower than in reality, and hence that its radiative cooling time is much too short.
 Because the mass ratio of SPH to star particles is independent of resolution, to first order this problem is independent of resolution.
-At second order, higher resolution does help, because the thermal feedback can be effective in generating an outflow if the cooling time is large compared with the sound-crossing time across a resolution element, and the latter decreases with increasing resolution (but only as $m{\sigma}^{1/3}$ ).
+At second order, higher resolution does help, because the thermal feedback can be effective in generating an outflow if the cooling time is large compared with the sound crossing time across a resolution element, and the latter decreases with increasing resolution (but only as $m{\rm g}^{1/3}$).

-&lt;sup>7 Note that this implies that metal mass is only approximately conserved.
+7 Note that this implies that metal mass is only approximately conserved.
 However, Wiersma et al. (2009b) demonstrated that the error in the total metal mass is negligible even for simulations that are much smaller than EAGLE.